jimasp/behave-vsc/README.md

 ## Known issues and limitations

+- If your project is so large that you file watchers do not work, then you will need to use the refresh button in the test explorer to see new/modified tests.

 - Step navigation limitations ("Go to Step Definition" and "Find All Step References"):

   - Step matching does not always match as per behave.
 It uses a simple regex match via replacing `{foo}` -> `{.*}`.
 As such, it does *not* consider `re` regex matching like `(?P<foo>foo)`, typed parameters like `{foo:d}`, or `cfparse` cardinal parameters like `{foo:?}`.